CiscoISE/ciscoise-terraform-automation-azure-nodes/examples/create-vm-with-new-vnet/README.md

 ### Update ISE image subscription agreement variable

 - Check for the Azure ISE VM Image subscription Terms & Conditions status for specific version.
 Need to accept Azure Marketplace term so that the image can be used to create VMs.
-Example:- Checking for ISE version cisco-ise_3_2
+Example:- Checking for ISE version cisco-ise_3_2.
+Run the below command to check for ISE image subscription in Azure marketplace

+```
+az vm image terms show --publisher cisco --offer cisco-ise-virtual --plan cisco-ise_3_2
+```

-`NOTE:`
+:memo: `NOTE:`
  - If the output value is "accepted": false, then set the variable `marketplace_ise_image_agreement` to `false` in `terraform.tfvars` .
     - This means the image TnC are are not accepted.
 We need to set the variable as 'false' to ensure it is accepted by the module.
  - If the output value is "accepted": true, then set the variable  `marketplace_ise_image_agreement` to `true` in `terraform.tfvars` .
     - This means the image TnC are are accepted.
-We need to set the variable as 'true' and we good to go.
+We need to set the variable as 'true' and we are good to go.
-```
-az vm image terms show --publisher cisco --offer cisco-ise-virtual --plan cisco-ise_3_2
-```

 After updating the `terraform.tfvars` file, run the below commands to apply the changes and bring Up the ISE stack: